Donny-Hikari/ask-terminal/README.md

 Get things done by asking your terminal to generate and execute complex commands for you, using just natural language (thanks to LLM).

-It works right in your shell, and the commands generated are still in your shell history for easy reference.
+It works right in your shell, and the commands generated are in your shell history for easy reference.

 ![Demo1](./demo/demo1.gif)